 - While an IP address can be specified for the master, the use of a FQDN is recommended.
 The reason for this is because if the IP address of the master changes, the workers will no longer function without manual intervention.

 Once a request to join an existing deployment has been completed:

 the request must be accepted on the master node to complete the two-way handshake:

 Once the handshake has been completed, the master will display the new worker information

 and the worker will state that the operation was successful.

 Single management point

 If a load balancer is not used then traffic will need to be manually balanced across each node in a Log Insight cluster.
-With this approach the number of events per second need to be considered to ensure a configuration maximum is not reached.
+With this approach, the number of events per second needs to be considered to ensure a configuration maximum is not reached.
 In general, forwarding events directly to nodes in a Log Insight cluster is not recommended.